-Take Two on our AI Test
+Take Two of our AI Test

 Our second test of AI in architectural design delivered some unexpected results and insights.
 Here’s what we discovered.
 See here for the first test: https://www.swiftenvirons.com/2024/07/05/adventures-in-ai-and-design/